Agent commerce

 |---|---|---|

-| What it tests | Humans clicking, or a hand-coded test script with fixed selectors | Real AI agents — Claude, ChatGPT, Operator, Perplexity, Gemini — on your live storefront |
+| What it tests | Humans clicking, or a hand-coded test script with fixed selectors | A real Claude agent, on your live storefront |

 | What it catches | Bugs a human or a script can reproduce | Failures that only happen because an agent reads the DOM differently — no role, no accessible name, no keyboard |